-- Children research words that have no singular (e.g. scissors, trousers). - Research words that are the same in the singular and plural (e.g. sheep, deer). - Research plurals with endings other than -s (e.g. mice, men). - Research plurals of words ending in -o (e.g. potatoes, tomatoes).
+- Children research words that have no singular (e.g. scissors, trousers). - Research words that are the same in the singular and plural (e.g. sheep, deer). - Research plurals with endings other than -s (e.g. mice, men). - Research plurals of words ending in -o (e.g. potatoes, tomatoes). - Are there any exceptions to the f ves rule? (e.g. roof roofs) What about dwarf?
+The plural given in most dictionaries is dwarfs, but some authors prefer dwarves.

-- Revise the conventions for forming plurals - Dictate two sentences using plurals for example: - The children made sandwiches from eight loaves of bread. - Afterwards the boys washed the dishes and the girls cleaned the tables. - Children create a sentence, using the plurals of three of the following words: lunch, city, party, day, bus, box. - They check their spelling against an answer sheet.
+- Revise the conventions for forming plurals. - Dictate two sentences using plurals for example: - The children made sandwiches from eight loaves of bread. - Afterwards the boys washed the dishes and the girls cleaned the tables. - Children create a sentence, using the plurals of three of the following words: lunch, city, party, day, bus, box. - They check their spelling against an answer sheet.
 Did they make any errors?
 What was the tricky bit?
 What have they learnt? - Reflect on learning.
 What have you learnt?
 Ask children to write three singular and plural pairs that they find difficult in their spelling journal.
 Practise the Look, say, cover, write, check strategy.